isomerpages/moe-chijkc/_sec-1-registration/Choosing a CCA.md

 #### CCA Attendance

-Please note that while CCA in primary school is optional, CCA in secondary school is compulsory and students’ attendance must be regular.
-The school views absence from CCA without a valid reason as truancy, which is a serious offence.
+Please note that while CCA in primary school is optional, CCA in secondary school is compulsory and students’ attendance <u>must be regular.</u> The school views absence from CCA without a valid reason as truancy, which is a serious offence.

 Students with attendance less than 75% for each term (without a valid reason) will receive a “Fair” for conduct in their report book.